Guest Writer Aram Balakjian shares his reasons to visit Colombia and why it is more than cocaine.

 Right at the top of Colombia is La Guajira, a vast desert which is virtually untouched by the modern world.
 Here, on the northern most tip of South America, the deep turquoise of the Atlantic ocean washes up against golden sands, populated by little more than pelicans and crabs.

-An ocean that meets a rainforest
+4. An ocean that meets a rainforest

 Cross over to the other side of the country and you will find an equally isolated coastline, only this time it’s the Pacific ocean that crashes against long white sand beaches that lead directly into the wild rainforest.

-A Gothic church in an unlikely place
+3. A Gothic church in an unlikely place

 The church was built between 1916 and 1949, inspired by a miraculous sighting of the Virgin Mary at the site in 1754.

-Landscapes of epic proportions
+2. Landscapes of epic proportions

 This is the Juanambú Canyon – 50km north of Pasto – which has been carved into the rock over thousands of years by the flow of the Turbio river.

-A people worth meeting
+1. A people worth meeting

-From the kids playing on the isolated beaches of La Guajira, to the indigenous people of the pacific coast, to the enthusiastic young volunteers building homes in Medellin’s favelas, Colombia is as diverse in its population as it is in its ecology.
+From the kids playing on the isolated beaches of La Guajira, to the indigenous people of the Pacific coast, to the enthusiastic young volunteers building homes in Medellin’s favelas, Colombia is as diverse in its population as it is in its ecology.